OSC/ood-documentation/docs/_sources/applications/editor.rst.txt

 - OnDemand Server
 - Shared File System

+.. _editor-diagram:
 .. figure:: /images/editor-diagram.png
    :align: center

    Diagram detailing how the File Editor App interacts with the HPC infrastructure.

-The figure above details how the File Editor App works on a local HPC system.
+:numref:`editor-diagram` details how the File Editor App works on a local HPC system.
 The user's PUN running on the OnDemand Server launches the Ruby on Rails File Editor app through Passenger_ as the user.
 The File Editor app then interacts with the local and shared file systems for reading and writing the file contents.

 .. _ruby on rails: http://rubyonrails.org/
 .. _ace editor: https://ace.c9.io/